RicardoCoutinho/Star-Battle/README.md

 # Star Battle
 The following project was developed for the logic programming class of PLOG in the Faculty of Engineering and University of Porto(FEUP).

 The project's purpose is to learn and make use of PROLOG's logic contraint programming capability.

-The Star Battle board-game level generator developed in PROLOG programming language and usable via terminal/console.
+We built a board-game level generator developed in PROLOG programming language and usable via terminal/console.

+## Collaborators

+[Eduardo Fernandes][1] and
+Ricardo Coutinho.

+## License
+MIT

 ![](https://raw.githubusercontent.com/RicardoCoutinho/PLOG/master/project2/project.png)